Director: Don Richardson

 Production #: 1502

-Slaying a hostile creature in self-defense, Professor Robinson invokes the wrath of Megazor (Vincent Beck)—competitor in an intergalactic hunt wherein points are awarded for successful kills.
+Slaying a hostile creature in self-defense, Professor Robinson invokes the wrath of Megazor (Vincent Beck)—competitor in an intergalactic hunt where points are awarded for successful kills.
 To compensate for his dead prey, Megazor prepares for the next round of his sadistic game by targeting Professor Robinson—supposedly a more valuable opponent than the fallen beast.

 Despite being a cold and ruthless killer, Megazor adheres to a personal code of honor while participating in the suitability tests of Zon.
-Specifically, Megazor refuses to attack defenseless or incapacitated lifeforms, believing that to do so would demonstrate a lack of sportsmanship—an early example of a now iconic science fiction trope (i.e. an alien hunter presenting a fierce but noble challenge to a skilled human competitor).
+Specifically, Megazor refuses to attack defenseless or incapacitated lifeforms, believing that to do so would demonstrate a lack of sportsmanship—an early example of a now iconic science fiction trope (i.e., an alien hunter presenting a fierce but noble challenge to a skilled human competitor).

 It should also be mentioned that Professor Robinson proves himself a resourceful, determined, and dangerous rival to Megazor.
 At one point, for example, John turns the protector suit into a decoy, providing Megazor with a false sense of victory at a critical moment in the game—a brilliant maneuver from a tragically underutilized character.